aspose-slides/Aspose.Slides-Documentation/en/php-java/developer-guide/manage-presentation/manage-slide-show/_index.md

 ## **Show Media Controls**

-`SlideShowSettings.setShowMediaControls` method determines whether media controls (such as play, pause, and stop) should be displayed during the slide show when multimedia content (e.g., video or audio) is played.
+`SlideShowSettings->setShowMediaControls` method determines whether media controls (such as play, pause, and stop) should be displayed during the slide show when multimedia content (e.g., video or audio) is played.
 This is useful when you want to give the presenter control over media playback during the presentation.

 The following code example creates a new presentation and enables media controls to be displayed.